open-feature/flagd/docs/configuration/flag_configuration_merging.md

     source-B  -->|config-B| store
 ```

-In this example `source-A` and `source-B` are providing a single flag configuration, `config-A` and `config-B` respectively.
-The merge logic for this configuration is simple, and both flag configurations are added to the `store`.
+In this example, `source-A` and `source-B` provide a single flag configuration, `config-A` and `config-B` respectively.
+The merge logic for this configuration is simple, both flag configurations are added to the `store`.
-In most scenarios these flag sources will be supplying `n` number of configurations, using a unique flag key for each configuration.
+In most scenarios, these flag sources will be supplying `n` number of configurations, using a unique flag key for each configuration.
 However, as multiple sources are being used, there is the opportunity for keys to be duplicated, intentionally or not, between flag sources.
 In these situations `flagd` uses a merge priority order to ensure that its behavior is consistent.

 Merge order is dictated by the order that `sync-providers` and `uris` are defined, with the latest defined source taking precedence over those defined before it, as an example: